DanielBradford/bamboo-fitness/TESTING.md

     * On the landing/home page the membership section clearly displays 3 options of membership with text displaying information and prices.

 1. As an interested current/or potential client, I want to follow the gym on social media, so I can keep up with their latest news.
     * At the bottom of every page there are social media icons.
-When clicked these open a new browser tab witht he selcted social media site.
+When clicked these open a new browser tab with the selcted social media site.

 1. As a potential/current client, I want to check the class timetable, so I know when my classes would be/are.
     * The Classes page has a clear "call to action" button (labelled "Class Timetable") which when clicked opens a pop-up window with a time-table of classes.
     * HOME > CLASSES > CLASS TIMETABLE
-    * This also offers the client the option to download a PDF version of the class timetable to the users device.
+    * This also offers the client the option to download a PDF version of the class timetable to the user's device.
     * HOME > CLASSES > CLASS TIMETABLE > Download PDF > (PDF Opens in new tab)
     * The client also has the option (if using a desktop) to scan a QR-Code with their phone which will download the PDF to their phone.
     * HOME > CLASSES > CLASS TIMETABLE > (User scans QR Code with Phone) > (PDF opens on user mobile)
 1. As a new/current client, I want to know what classes are on offer so i know what classes there are.
-    * The Classes Page displays class "medals" that display breif summaries of the classes that the gym has to offer.
+    * The Classes Page displays class "medals" that display brief summaries of the classes that the gym has to offer.
     * HOME > CLASSES
 1. As a new visitor to the website, I want view the gym's gallery, to see images and videos of their members and facilities, so i can decide if I want to join.
     * The Gallery page displays a number of images that show members, equipment and facilities of the gym.
 When selected the image will open to a full size in a new tab.